-The Child Welfare Services division within the State Court Administrative Office provides assistance to circuit court family divisions on child welfare matters, including child protective proceedings, foster care, adoption, coordination with Indian tribes, termination of parental rights, permanency outcomes, and data collection and analysis.
-Child Welfare Services administers the Michigan Court Improvement Program (CIP) and the Foster Care Review Board Program (FCRB) and provides 25 to 30 multi-disciplinary trainings each year on a variety of child welfare issues.
+The Child Welfare Services division within the State Court Administrative Office provides assistance to circuit court family divisions on child welfare matters, including child protective proceedings, foster care, adoption, termination of parental rights, permanency outcomes, and data collection and analysis.
+Child Welfare Services administers the Michigan Court Improvement Program (CIP) and the Foster Care Review Board Program (FCRB) and provides numerous multi-disciplinary trainings each year on a variety of child welfare issues.

 Court Improvement Program

 The Court Improvement Program is part of a nationwide effort to improve how courts handle child abuse and neglect cases.
-The program is funded by federal grants that are guided by and operate through a statewide, cross-disciplinary task force aimed at improving the three key elements of child protective proceedings: safety, permanency, and well-being for children.
-The CIP allows Michigan to implement necessary reforms, track its progress toward meeting state and federal laws, national standards, and program improvement plans to improve child protective court proceedings.
+The program is funded by federal grants that are available to each state's highest court.
+The CIP operates through a statewide, cross-disciplinary task force aimed at improving the three key elements of child protective proceedings: safety, timely permanency, and well-being for children.
+The CIP allows Michigan to implement necessary reforms, and track its progress toward meeting state and federal laws, national standards, and program improvement plans to improve child protective court proceedings.

 Foster Care Review Board Program

 The Foster Care Review Board Program provides independent, periodic review of cases in the state foster care system.
 A statewide advisory committee, including leaders from the child welfare community, ensures that the program fulfills its statutory mandates and provides maximum benefit to improving the foster care system.